apancutt/react-mixpanel-browser/README.md

 ## Usage

-1. Create a project in Mixpanel then add the token to `.env`:
+1. Create a project in Mixpanel then add the token to `./.env`:

         REACT_APP_MIXPANEL_TOKEN=<token>

+2. Intialize Mixpanel with any custom configuration in `./src/index.jsx`:

+        import React from 'react';
+        import ReactDOM from 'react-dom';
+        import { init as initMixpanel } from 'react-mixpanel-browser';
+        import App from './App';

+        initMixpanel({/* custom configuration */});

+        ReactDOM.render(<App />, document.getElementById('root'));

-2. Consume the context either using the `useContext()` hook (stateless components only) or the `withMixpanel()` High-Order Component.
-The value provided will be either a pre-initialized instance of [MixpanelLib](https://developer.mixpanel.com/docs/javascript-full-api-reference) or `null` if a token was not provided; useful for non-tracked environments.
+3. Consume the context either using the `useContext()` hook (stateless components only) or the `withMixpanel()` High-Order Component.
+The value provided will be either an instance of [MixpanelLib](https://developer.mixpanel.com/docs/javascript-full-api-reference) or `null` if a token was not provided; useful for untracked environments.

 ## Examples